mrhaw/SubscribeMe/readme.md

+# UNSUPPORTED

+### SubscribeMe is not supported anymore.
+Don't use it.
+Don't expect support.
+Fork if you want, at your own risk.

 # SubscribeMe
 SubscribeMe is a subscriptions extra for MODX Revolution that, well, seems to work but probably needs more testers!